 All of these health benefits additionally lead to beneficial health outcomes.(Blaak, 2021) A 2018 umbrella review of SR/MAs was published finding a benefit of increased fiber intake on multiple health outcomes including cardiovascular disease, all-cause mortality, and certain types of cancer.(Veronese, 2018)

 A 2020 SR/MA of randomized controlled trials on the use of viscous fiber supplements found their use (median dose of 8 grams daily) was associated with a 0.33kg decrease in body weight relative to controls, with longer trial lengths associated with a larger degree of weight loss.(Jovanovski, 2020) 0.33kg may not seem like a lot of weight but importantly none of these trials involved caloric restriction.
-A separate review concluded mixed results of fiber consumption on appetite and energy intake, and the authors attribute some of the variability to different characterizations, quantities, and time frames of fiber used in trials (most being <24 hours duration).(Poutanen, 2017) There is, however, strong epidemiological evidence that dietary fiber intake is associated with improved body weight.(Slavin, 2005)
+A separate review found variable impacts of fiber consumption on appetite and energy intake, and the authors attribute some of the variability to different characterizations, quantities, and time frames of fiber used in the trials (most were <24 hours duration).(Poutanen, 2017) There is, however, strong epidemiological evidence that dietary fiber intake is associated with improved body weight.(Slavin, 2005)